gkazma/immigration-data-lake/README.md

 Or follow these steps:

-- Go to my security crendetials on aws dashboard
+- Go to my security crendentials on aws dashboard
 - Then Access Keys
 - Create new access key